RobinBaines/OOO3/README.md

 In the software and what follows I use Event with a capital letter when referring to an SO and event when referring to the sub-events in an Event.
 The 'Event' SO is like a theatre with sub-events describing changes to SOs and interactions between them.

-This software is an attempt to simulate creation of SOs and SQs using a stream of data in a script file.
+This software simulates creation of SOs and SQs using a stream of data in a script file.
 It uses object oriented software ideas such as inheritance, overriding and properties.
 I have chosen to illustrate this by describing several Events starring 2 dogs we own and local places for dogs to roam and play.
 These Events are in a script file called script.txt.
 It is possible to describe other Events in other script files.
-ACW.txt is a first attempt at writing a script with an OOO analysis of the American Civil War and is included in the release.
+ACW.txt describes the American Civil War and is included in the release.

 In my experience the stream of data in a (subject-object) script may have different sources: spoken language, written language, thoughts, actions, and emotion and external events and processes involving visual stimulus, smells, sound....